tnajdek/zotero-api-client/README.md

 Simple example reading items from the public/test user library.

-1. Require the library (if using UMD bundle, skip this step and use loader and/or `zoteroApiClient` global object).
+1. Import the library, pick one depending on your environment:

 ```
+// es module, most scenarios when using a bundler:
+import api from 'zotero-api-client'
+// common-js, node and some cases when using a bundler:
-const api = require('zotero-api-client');
+const { default: api } = require('zotero-api-client');
+// UMD bundle creates `ZoteroApiClient` global object
+const { default: api } = ZoteroApiClient;
 ```

 2. Use the api to make the request (we're using [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function))